By using this site, you agree to the Privacy Policy and Terms of Use.

 3. Slowly add milk and cream: Gradually whisk in the milk and heavy cream, ensuring the mixture remains smooth.
 Keep stirring until the sauce thickens to a velvety consistency, about 5-7 minutes.
 Season with garlic powder, white pepper, salt, and fresh thyme leaves for an aromatic layer of flavor.

-• Cream Sauce Tips: Whisking constantly while making the béchamel ensures a smooth texture-never stop stirring to avoid lumps.
+• Cream Sauce Tips: Whisking constantly while making the béchamel ensures a smooth texture – never stop stirring to avoid lumps.
 For more depth, infuse the milk with bay leaves or a halved garlic clove, then strain before use.
+Infusing the milk adds a subtle, complex aroma.

 Pair your golden au gratin potatoes with roasted meats or a fresh, crisp green salad for contrast.
 Garnish with chopped fresh chives or thyme sprigs to add pops of color and aroma.
 A light drizzle of truffle oil or a sprinkle of smoked paprika can elevate the presentation and flavor, making your dish a true centerpiece of comfort and elegance.